DKilgore318/foundryvtt-whitehack-4e/README.md

 ## Installation

-Please note that the below link currently routes to the 3e, unmaintained version The recommended method of installing the Whitehack 4e system is from within FoundryVTT using the **Install System** option in the **Game Systems** tab.
+Please note that the below link currently routes to the 3e, unmaintained version.

+The recommended method of installing the Whitehack 4e system is from within FoundryVTT using the **Install System** option in the **Game Systems** tab.
 Alternatively you can install it using the manifest [link](https://raw.githubusercontent.com/hellbrandt/foundryvtt-whitehack-3e/main/src/system.json) or download the zip package from the repository's dist folder and install to your FoundryVTT `Data/Systems` folder.

 ## Usage